VinzentBuecheler/Deepfake/README.md

 < To be filled >

 ## Steps to run
-Open the file DeepFake_Generator.ipynb in Google colab and execute.
+Open the file **DeepFake_Generator_GradioUI.ipynb** in Google colab and execute.
 The generated video will be displayed at the end.
 < To be filled >

 ## Reference projects Used